The Russians Are Coming the Russians Are Coming: Plot

-As the tide rises, the sub floats off the sandbar before the cabin cruiser arrives, and it proceeds on the surface to the island's main harbor.
-Chief Mattocks, having investigated and debunked the rumor of an aerial assault, arrives back in town with the civilian militia.
-With Rozanov acting as translator, the Russian captain threatens to open fire on the town with his deck gun and machine guns unless the seven missing sailors are returned to him; his crew faces upwards of 100 armed, apprehensive, but determined townspeople.
-As the situation nears the breaking point, two small boys climb up to the church steeple to see better and one slips and falls from the steeple, but his belt catches on a gutter, leaving him precariously hanging 40 feet (12 m) in the air.
-The American islanders and the Russian submariners immediately unite to form a human pyramid to rescue the boy.
+As the tide rises, the sub floats off the sandbar.
+The Sprut proceeds on the surface to the island's main harbor to recover the landing party.
+Chief Mattocks, having investigated and debunked the rumor of an airborne assault, returns to town with the unorganized militia.
+With Rozanov acting as interpreter, the Russian captain threatens to open fire on the town unless the seven missing sailors are returned to him; his crew faces upwards of a hundred townspeople armed with everything from .22 caliber rifles and 12 gauge shotguns to military surplus battle rifles.
+Two small boys climb up to the church steeple to see better.
+One slips and falls but his belt catches on a gutter, leaving him hanging 40 feet up in the air.
+The American islanders and the Russian submariners spontaneously join forces to rescue him by forming a human pyramid.

-Peace and harmony are established between the two parties, but unfortunately, the overeager Hawkins has contacted the Air Force by radio.
-In a joint decision, the submarine heads out of the harbor with a convoy of villagers in small boats protecting it.
-Alexei says goodbye to Alison, the stolen boat with the missing Russian sailors meets its sub shortly thereafter, and the seven board the submarine, just before two Air Force F-101B Voodoo jets arrive.
-The jets break off after seeing the escorting flotilla of small craft, and to the cheers of the islanders, the Octopus is free to proceed to deep water and safety.
+Peace is established between the two groups.
+In the meantime, however, Hawkins has contacted the Air Force by radio.
+In a joint decision, the submarine leaves the harbor with villagers in small craft protecting it.
+Alexei says goodbye to Alison.
+The stolen cabin cruiser with the missing Russians meets the sub, which they board before two Air Force jets arrive.
+The jets break off after seeing the escorting flotilla of civilian boats.
+The Sprut is free to proceed to deep water and safety.

-Luther Grilk, the town drunk, who had been trying to mount his horse, finally succeeds and rides heroically to the outer parts of the island shouting "The Russians are coming!
-The Russians are coming!", not knowing that they have already left.